KLL535/ComfyUI_SimpleButcher/README.md

 - `start` - *INT* - Start position for increment or decrement methods.
 - `load_file` - *BOOLEAN* - if True, load center of prompt from file.
 - `file_path` - *STRING* - Path to the file from which the lines for the central part of the prompt will be taken.
-- `next` - `increment` or `decrement` or `random` or `random no repetitions` - Option for enumerating lines, in case of randomness the start parameter is ignored.
+- `next` - `increment` or `decrement` or `fixed` or `random` or `random no repetitions` - Option for enumerating lines, in case of randomness the start parameter is ignored.
 In the latter case, the lines will be selected randomly, but without repetitions.
 - `prefix` - *STRING* - Add text to the beginning of the prompt (optional).
 - `postfix` - *STRING* - Add text to the ending of the prompt (optional).
 #### Output: